MarkPflug/Sylvan/docs/Csv/Sylvan.Data.Csv.md

 Of the [many CSV libraries that I've benchmarked](https://github.com/MarkPflug/Benchmarks) it is the fastest.
-It has also been [independently benchmarked](https://www.joelverhagen.com/blog/2020/12/fastest-net-csv-parsers) among an extensive collection of libraries.
+It has also been [independently benchmarked](https://www.joelverhagen.com/blog/2020/12/fastest-net-csv-parsers) among an extensive collection of .NET CSV libraries.

-In addition to being fast, it also offers a complete CSV implementation.
+In addition to being fast, it also offers a complete CSV implementation with an intuitive API.
 It supports headers, custom delimiters, quoted fields with delimiters and new lines, escapes, etc.
 The primary class, `CsvDataReader`, derives from `System.Data.Common.DbDataReader`, and so provides a familiar API for anyone who's worked with ADO.NET, and allows it to